-G. In any case in which a child support order or custody order or both is entered, enforced or modified, the court may make a determination of the arrearages of child support.

-- SECTION 15.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 150 of Title 43, unless there is created a duplication in numbering, reads as follows: - Sections 2 through 7 of this act shall be known and may be cited as the "Military Custody and Visitation Act". - SECTION 16.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 150.1 of Title 43, unless there is created a duplication in numbering, reads as follows: - As used in the Military Custody and Visitation Act: - 1.
-"Close and substantial relationship" means a relationship in which a bond has been forged between the child and the other person by regular contact or communication; - 2.
-"Custodial responsibility" refers to legal custody, physical custody or visitation rights with respect to a child; - 3.
-"Deploying parent" means a legal parent of a minor child, who is a member of the United States Armed Forces and who is deployed or has been notified of an impending deployment; - 4.
+- G. In any case in which a child support order or custody order or both is entered, enforced or modified, the court may make a determination of the arrearages of child support. - SECTION 2.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 112.7 of Title 43, unless there is created a duplication in numbering, reads as follows: - A military deployment shall not be used as evidence of a substantial, material and permanent change of circumstances to warrant a permanent modification of custody. - SECTION 3.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 150 of Title 43, unless there is created a duplication in numbering, reads as follows: - Sections 3 through 13 of this act shall be known and may be cited as the "Deployed Parents Custody and Visitation Act". - SECTION 4.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 150.1 of Title 43, unless there is created a duplication in numbering, reads as follows: - As used in the Deployed Parents Custody and Visitation Act: - 1.
+"Close and substantial relationship" means a relationship in which a bond has been forged between the child and the other person by regular contact or communication;

+2. "Custodial responsibility" refers to legal custody, physical custody or visitation rights with respect to a child;

+- 3. "Deploying parent" means a legal parent of a minor child or the legal guardian of a child, who is a member of the United States

+Armed Forces and who is deployed or has been notified of an impending deployment; - 4.
 "Deployment" means the temporary transfer of a servicemember in compliance with official orders to another location in support of combat, contingency operation, or natural disaster requiring the use of orders for a period of more than thirty (30) consecutive days, during which family members are not authorized to accompany the servicemember at government expense.
-Deployment shall include any

-- period during which a servicemember is absent from duty on account of sickness, wounds, leave or other lawful cause; - 5.
+Deployment shall include any period during which a servicemember is absent from duty on account of sickness, wounds, leave or other lawful cause; - 5.
 "Guardian" means a person who has been appointed as a guardian of a minor or incapacitated adult pursuant to the requirements of Title 30 of the Oklahoma Statutes.
 The term shall include a limited guardian, but shall not include a guardian ad litem; - 6.
 "Nondeploying parent" means a legal parent or guardian who is not deployed and who has a child or ward in common with a deploying parent; - 7.
-"Servicemember" means a member of either: - a. the active or reserve components of the Army, Navy, Air Force, Marine Corps, or Coast Guard, or - b. the active or reserve components of the National Guard; and - 8.
-"Visitation" means the right to take a child for a limited period of time to a place other than the habitual residence of the child. - SECTION 17.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 150.2 of Title 43, unless there is created a duplication in numbering, reads as follows: - A. In any proceeding in which the custody and visitation of a minor child is contested and a parent of the minor child is a servicemember subject to deployment, the court shall provide for the
+"Servicemember" means a member of either:

+a. the active or reserve components of the Army, Navy, Air Force, Marine Corps, or Coast Guard, or

+- b. the active or reserve components of the National Guard; and - 8.
+"Visitation" means the right to take a child for a limited period of time to a place other than the habitual residence of the child. - SECTION 5.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 150.2 of Title 43, unless there is created a duplication in numbering, reads as follows: